College of Communication > Faculty & Staff > Faculty A-Z > Jill Hopke

 She started her career as a community radio news director.
 She went on to work in both print and digital platforms.

-She completed her doctoral work at the University of Wisconsin-Madison, along with her BA and MA degrees.
-While in graduate school she worked as a consultant in the UW-Madison DesignLab, a digital media lab and design consultancy service with the mission of improving students’ digital communication skills.
+She completed her doctoral studies at the University of Wisconsin-Madison, along with her BA and MA degrees.
+While in graduate school she worked as a consultant in the UW-Madison DesignLab, a digital media lab and design consultancy service with the mission of improving students' digital communication skills.

 Professional Affiliations